 - Diagnosed Early;

 We’ll often get calls from parents of children in college who are looking to get a small $100,000 to $250,000 life insurance policy on their child.
 Sometimes these policies are used to help ensure that student loans or other debts would be taken care of in case the unthinkable were to occur.

-In cases like these where the price of a 20 or 30 year term life insurance policy is compared to the price of whole life, it often makes sense to purchase a cash value life insurance policy for their child, which the parent can one day give to their child to take over payments.
+In cases like these where the price of a 20 or 30 year term life insurance policy is compared to the price of whole life, it often makes sense to purchase a cash value life insurance for children, which the parent can one day give to their child to take over payments.

-These are the cases where a grandparent will call in looking to get coverage on one of their children.
+These are the cases where a grandparent will call in looking to get coverage on one of their children, typically for the Gerber Grow Up Plan.
 The grandparent is concerned about what would happen if their son or daughter passed away and they found themselves having to be the primary caretaker of their grandchildren.

-And just like the example above, when looking at the price tag of a 20 or 30 year term life insurance policy, in some situations, the grandparent will simply elect to take the slightly more expensive cash value whole life insurance option rather than saving a few bucks with a term life insurance policy.
+And just like the example above, when looking at the price tag of a 20 or 30 year term life insurance policy, in some situations, the grandparent will simply elect to take the slightly more expensive cash value whole life insurance option rather than saving a few bucks and choosing a term life insurance policy for their grand kids.

 Not everyone needs a huge life insurance policy.
 For some, just having enough life insurance to cover the cost of a burial is plenty.
 For these folks, the idea of paying for a much larger policy than they need, that will one day expire, simply doesn’t make any sense.

 Now one could argue, why anyone would want to pay a monthly premium for just a small $3,000 to $25,000 life insurance policy?
-But after working in the life insurance industry for many years now and speaking with 1000’s of individuals looking for a small burial life insurance, we know that not everyone’s situation is the same.
+But after working in the life insurance industry for many years now and speaking with 1000s of individuals looking for a small amount of burial life insurance, we know that not everyone’s situation is the same.